henhal/dynamodb-model/README.md

 # dynamodb-ts-model
 A DynamoDB model implementation with full TypeScript type support.

+***
+### BREAKING CHANGE in v2:

+v2 of this module does not contain any breaking changes, however it does include v3 of [dynamodb-expressions](https://www.npmjs.com/package/dynamodb-expressions) as a dependency, which is not fully backwards compatible since it changes the signature of two functions.

+***

 This module allows you to create fully type-safe DynamoDB models describing your data, including keys, indices etc. It also supports